k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: distinguish case for protecting classes from genocide
 - Fix: Shadowblade drain life attack not triggering
 - Fix: reviving buried corpse
+- Fix: Allow rogues and convicts to train thrown weapons when unarmed